fmonaca/Roll20/README.md

 Macros

 I use a couple of macros to roll for awareness or other stuff (i.e. hearing, smell, aura, etc.) without the player knowing.
-Select the token representing the character sheet you want to roll on, and click on the token action macro (you have to create the macro and select the option "Show as token action?":
+Select the token representing the character sheet you want to roll on, and click on the token action macro (you have to create the macro and select the option "Show as token action?"):

 Aura